Countly/countly-sdk-documentation/ios/next.md

   </div>
 </div>
 <p>
-  <span style="font-weight: 400;">You can also manually pass fatality information at the time of the exception:</span>
+  <span style="font-weight: 400;">By default, the reported exception will be marked as "fatal".
+Though you may want to override it and record a non fatal exception:</span>
 </p>
 <div class="tabs">
   <div class="tabs-menu">